 A longtime aviation enthusiast and professional aviation educator, Peggy is a 2,200+ hour commercial/instrument multiengine pilot and flight instructor who has been flying for over 30 years.
 Most recently she added a helicopter and seaplane ratings to her flight qualifications.

 Peggy has held several top positions in aviation education including Academic Dean and Associate Vice President of Parks College; Dean of Academic Support for Embry-Riddle Aeronautical University’s (ERAU) Prescott, Arizona campus; Director of the Center of Excellence for Aviation/Space Education at ERAU’s Daytona Beach campus; and chair of the aviation department at Georgia State University in Atlanta, Georgia.
 Peggy was the second woman to hold the position of dean of an engineering school in the United States.
-She is currently also the publisher of Aviation for Women magazine.

 The recipient of numerous aviation and education awards, Peggy has received the FAA Administrator’s Award for Excellence in Aviation Education and the Civic Award from the American Institute of Aeronautics and Astronautics.
 She has been inducted into the Crown Cirlce of the National Congress on Aviation and Space Education.
 In October 2015, she received the Estridge Award from the University Aviation Association in recognition of a lifetime of dedicated service to aviation education.